Sintrastes/bli-prolog/README.md

 An implementation of a dialect of pure prolog, called *bedelibry prolog* (or bli prolog), based on the [pure-prolog](https://github.com/kfl/pure-prolog) implementation by Ken Friis Larsen.
 Created for use in [bedelibry](https://github.com/Chinchillord/Bedellibrary).

+WARNING: The following readme is not meant to be documentation for bedelibry prolog at this stage in its development.
+This is merely meant to be an overview of what the language might look like once it is more fully implemented.
+Bedelibry is still in pre-release, and the API (either as presented below, or in the software itself) is liable to change as development progresses.

 How to install
 ==============